Honey Oat Bread (Bread Baker's Favorite!)

 1. Using a large glass measuring bowl, add the milk, water, and cubed butter.
 Heat it in the microwave or a saucepan until warm, but not boiling.
 The butter will melt, but there should be some solid pieces floating.
 The temperature needs to be warm enough to activate the yeast, but not so hot that it kills it.
 Aim for 110°F.

-2. In a stand mixer, combine all of the dry ingredients EXCEPT one cup of oat flour.
+2. In a stand mixer, combine all of the dry ingredients EXCEPT one cup of bread flour.
 This will be added as needed.
 Mix the ingredients together and then pour in the warm liquid mixture.
 Attach the bowl and dough hook to the stand mixer and begin kneading on about a speed two (slow and gentle).

 Step 3 Continuing on a slow speed, add the remaining one cup of flour, a few tablespoons at a time until the dough clings to the hook and the sides of the bowl are clean.